 For more than 20 years, installation of the marker has been a priority of Ed and Susan Poole, internationally known film historians and archivists.
-The couple’s original application for the installation of the marker was submitted in 1996, to coincide with the 100th Anniversary of Vitascope Hall,” said Sue.
-“However, ours was not the first request for such.
-In our research, we discovered an article in The Times-Picayune calling for an historic marker—that was in 1912.
-So we’re delighted that this is finally coming to fruition!”
+The couple’s original application for the installation was submitted in 1996, to coincide with the 100th Anniversary of Vitascope Hall.
+However, theirs was not the first request for such; in their research, the couple discovered a 1912 article in The Times-Picayune calling for an historic marker.
+They were eager to bring that vision to fruition.

-“As soon as Ed shared the story of Vitascope Hall, I knew it was the crowning jewel for New Orleans and Louisiana as an important component of Hollywood South,” said Domingue.
-“We had to make this historical landmark a reality.
+As soon as Ed shared the story of Vitascope Hall, Michael knew it was the crowning jewel for New Orleans and Louisiana as an important component of Hollywood South.
+He pledged to help make the historical landmark a reality.